JuliaServices/Match.jl/README.md

 ### Notes/Gotchas

-There are a few useful things to be aware of when using PatternMatch.
+There are a few useful things to be aware of when using Match.

 * Guards need a comma and an `end`: